1.4. Kafka Connect¶

 You can add an extra Kafka Connect cluster to your setup by adding an extra Fast Data service which only contains Kafka Connect roles and adjust manually the bootstrap servers, schema registry URLs and zookeeper quorum (if needed) to point to your main Fast Data service Kafka Cluster.

 Adding an extra Kafka Connect cluster should only take a few minutes of your time.
+Please note that monitoring of this extra cluster maybe limited.

 To setup an extra Connect Cluster start by adding a Fast Data service: